jisotalo/jisotalo.github.io/_posts/2024-02-09-old-onda-v820w-tablet-a-new-life-installing-remix-os.md

 title: Old Onda v820w tablet - A new life (Installing Remix OS)
 ---

 In 2015, I bought a cheap Chinese Android / Windows tablet Onda v820w.
 It had Windows 8.1 and Android 4 installed (Dual-OS).
-I tought that it could be useful at university (really wasn't) and it didn't cost much (~99 euros).
+I thought that it could be useful at university (really wasn't) and it didn't cost much (~99 euros).

 <https://www.onda-tablet.com/onda-v820w-dual-os-tablet-32gb.html>